Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Create a Product Cloud API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your next step is to link your AWS account to Cloud ID so the CIRRENT™ Cloud service can communicate with your AWS developer account.
-To configure your first cloud API with Cloud ID, navigate to Device Management and Cloud ID.
-Select the Provisioning tab, and click on Add Cloud API.
+To configure your first cloud API with Cloud ID, navigate to back to Infineon OSTS.
+Select **CIRRENT™ Cloud ID**, and navigate to the **Provisioning** tab.
+Click on **Add Cloud API**.
 You’ll be presented with a dialog box where you need to complete your Product Cloud API details.
 In setting up your Product Cloud API, ensure that you select AWS in the Create Cloud API dialog box:

 .. image:: img/pca-7.png
         :align: center
         :alt: Dashboard 2

-Next, configure the fields as follows:
+Next, configure the fields using the valued obtained when you triggered the AWS CloudFormation template, as follows:

 * **Account ID.** This is your Amazon Web Services account identifier.
 * **API Gateway ID.** Here, enter the API gateway ID you have set up.